SkillsFundingAgency/das-apprentice-portal-web/README.md

 | das-employer-config-updater | https://github.com/SkillsFundingAgency/das-employer-config-updater |

-das-apprentice-portal-web solution includes the Apprentice Commitments homepage, SharedUI nuget components which are consumed by other microservicews, as well as an authentication component.
+das-apprentice-portal-web solution includes the Apprentice Commitments homepage, SharedUI nuget components which are consumed by other microservices, as well as an authentication component.

 ## Developer Setup